One Student's Experience:

 Paramotor Training With BlackHawk Paramotors:

 The BlackHawk Powered Paragliding Training course is the most complete in the industry.
 After over 10 years experience, and hundreds of students later, we KNOW how to teach each individual in a safe and efficient way.
 We have 90% of our students comfortable and confident flying in just 3 to 5 days (wheeled flight).
+As a USPPA Certified Training School, students follow a very thorough & progressive Training Syllabus to ensure that all important aspects of flight are covered.
+BlackHawk Paramotor Training Courses last a FULL 7 DAYS and can be broken up into segments to accommodate those who can’t stay an entire week.
 Mike Robinson is USPPA certified in both foot launch and wheel launch.
 (Instructor #2301)

 What One of Hundreds Have to Say:

 “This experience changed me forever.
 I had no idea how profound of an effect it would have on my life.
 It’s now one of my fondest memories!”

 Paramotor School Location:

 Our training is done on the BlackHawk Ranch in Valley Springs, California.
 We chose this location because of its micro-climate, which is flyable nearly 300 days out of the year.
 We have predictable, smooth winds and a near by lake which is a favorite among students for ground training.
 We have a boat and land winch for towing students, which safely gets them in the sky, under the watchful eye of an instructor.
 Towing is a safe way to simulate flight without the use of a motor.
 Our field is large enough to accommodate a class of up to 6, however, we typically limit class size to 3 students at a time.
 This instructor-to-student ratio ensures that each individual receives that personal, one-on-one experience we are well known for.
 The BlackHawk Ranch offers beautiful scenic terrain which pilots and students love to explore: